coalitiontech/green-pitta-doc/docs/home.md

 ## Image and Text Block
 ![text-image.png](img/text-image.png)

-The Image and Text Block is using the 'Content and Image' widget.
+The Image and Text Block is using the custom 'Content and Image' widget.
 You can change it in the [Page Builder](index.md/#page-builder), by clicking on it while in Design mode, and editing the settings on the left pannel.

 ![text-image-inst.png](img/text-image-inst.png)